- About us

 - contact us

-Azza and her team are passionate about improving the learning, behaviour, emotional and social development of children and adolescents whilst working closely with families, educators and referring agents.
+ACPC Psychology team is passionate about improving the learning, behaviour, emotional and social development of children and adolescents whilst working closely with families, educators and referring agents.
 We work with you and your child in planning the intervention sessions, for you in providing evidence based interventions and by your side to support your journey to reaching the outcomes desired.....

 All our clinicians ensure the application of the most up to date therapy techniques and strategies.
 Through ongoing training and professional development, our clinicians implement evidene based therapies to complement individual, family or group programs delivered to their clients.